 Stage one will include a 3.7 kilometre runway and facilities for up to 10 million passengers annually.

-Further stages will aim accommodate a projected 82 million annual passengers by 2060.
+Further stages will aim to accommodate a projected 82 million annual passengers by 2060.

 “When passengers enter the terminal they will be immersed in a uniquely Western Sydney International experience with soaring timber ceilings and stunning vertical gardens designed to provide an inviting and relaxing start to their journey,” Western Sydney Airport chief executive Graham Millett said.